zezba9000/MSI-Claw-Gamepad-Mode/README.md

 # MSI-Claw-Gamepad-Mode
 * Install base dev package on your distro that includes gcc
 * chmod 777 ./install.sh
-* Run install.sh on any distro that supports systemd
+* Run "sudo ./install.sh" on any distro that supports systemd
 * Restart computer

 Gamepade mode should now be working in Steam games, Chrome browser or CachyOS, Ubuntu like distros etc